AppFlowy-GitHub-Octernship/project-template-repo/README.md

 An Octernship with AppFlowy is aimed at creating a hands-on learning opportunity for new developers who may otherwise lack the opportunity to gain exposure to real-world software practice and entry to the technical community.

-Benefits for Students:
+Benefits for students:
 - Students gain exposure to real-world software development and entry to the open-source community.
 - Students become more competitive in the job market by having more meaningful software development experience.
 - Students have hands-on opportunities to do work related to their professional interests and to further the pursuit of their interests.
 - Students expand their professional network by getting involved in the community and meeting other awesome contributors.

-Program Structure:
+Program structure:

 You will develop both hard and soft skills required for a software engineer in the real world throughout the program.